EZO Logo

 Component Management

-Components refer to the entire IT infrastructure providing support to organizational workflows.
-These include physical and hybrid computing needs, stable networks and connections, etc.
+Components refer to the entire IT infrastructure providing support to organizational workflows like physical and hybrid computing needs, stable networks and connections, etc.

-Component management focuses on how to adequately manage and meet infrastructure needs in the organization.
+Component management focuses on adequately managing and meeting the organization’s infrastructure needs.
 For example, after employee onboarding, new hires require laptops, network connections, and necessary systems installed to begin working.

 Service capacity management

-Service capacity management is IT services helping in all kinds of business processes or IT-led operations.
-They are necessary for business operations to function smoothly.
+Service capacity management involves providing IT services for all kinds of business processes or IT-led operations.
+These services are necessary for business operations to function smoothly.

 IT capacity management